awsdocs/amazon-connect-admin-guide/doc_source/contact-events.md

 + DISCONNECTED \- A voice call, chat, or task is disconnected\.
 For outbound calls, the dial attempt is not successful, the attempt is connected but the call is not picked up, or the attempt results in a [SIT tone](https://en.wikipedia.org/wiki/Special_information_tone)\.

   A disconnect event is when:
-  + A call, chat, or task is disconnected by an agent\.
+  + A call, chat, or task is disconnected\.
+  + A call is disconnected by a customer, agent, third party, supervisor, flow, telecom problem, API, or any other reason\.
   + A task is disconnected as a result of a flow action\.
   + A task expires\.
 The task is automatically disconnected if it is not completed in 7 days\.